MohsenBlur/MKV-Cleaner/README.md

 - [MKVToolNix](https://mkvtoolnix.download/) (`mkvmerge` and `mkvextract` on your `PATH`) *(optional if using FFmpeg)*
 - [FFmpeg](https://ffmpeg.org/) (`ffmpeg` and `ffprobe` on your `PATH` if selected)

 The prebuilt bundles published in the GitHub releases already include PySide6, FFmpeg and MKVToolNix so no additional installation is required.
+Copies of their licenses are distributed alongside the bundle.

 ## Downloads